shirish93/shirish93.github.io/_ideas/2024-03-15-caps-of-nepal.md

 **Conclusion:**

 "Caps of Nepal" presents a compelling business opportunity with a strong social impact.
 By offering curated collections of traditional caps, the venture caters to a discerning audience while preserving and promoting Nepal's cultural heritage.
-With a well-defined implementation plan and focus on ethical practices, "Caps of Nepal" can make a significant contribution to the Nepalese economy and cultural landscape.
+With a well-defined implementation plan and focus on ethical practices, "Caps of Nepal" can make a significant contribution to the Nepali economy and cultural landscape.